laurenzfg/notenstreicher/README.md

 ### Available Scripts

+**Keep in mind that these instructions are for the JS part of the project only.
+Run `build.sh` at least once to compile and copy over the WASM blob running the Go kernel, which in turn calculates the grade cancellation recommendation.
+You need to have the [Go Compile](https://go.dev) for that.
+Without the blob, the app will crash when you press 'Calculate'.**

+Of course, another run of `build.sh` is needed after each and every change of the Go part of the project.

 In the project directory, you can run:

 #### `npm start`

-**In order to compile the WASM blob with the Go App, run `build.sh` at least once and after every change to the Go App.
-You need to have a Golang compiler on your machine to do that.
-Without the blob, the app will crash when you press 'Calculate'.**

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.